German P.

 ABNAMRO

 • For the TIR migration, a schedule with multiple test runs and a final run was created.
-The central MS Project plan had ~50 parties and 5,000 tasks.
-The team faced tech and content issues.
-A weekly cycle delivered new plans, merged, scheduled, and got feedback.
-The project manager asked German to solve their problems.
-After an information analysis, he proposed a central MS Project and decentralized Excel system.
-He built a VB.NET interface app between MS Project and Excel and a QA control app for automatic checks.
-He managed requirements and weekly releases.
-He trained users and handed over to IT in India.
+There was a central MS Project plan with about 50 parties and 5000 tasks.
+The team had technical and content issues when developing the MS Project schedule.
+There was a weekly cycle of delivering new schedules, merging, planning, and feedback on the subprojects.
+The project manager asked German if he could solve their problems.
+Based on an information analysis, he proposed a system with a central MS Project and decentralized Excel use.
+For this, he developed an interface application between MS Project and Excel in VB.NET.
+To automatically check the quality of the provided schedules, he created a QA control application.
+He managed the requirements for these applications and handled the weekly releases.

 • Department: TIR Migration.